langchain-ai/langchain/templates/elastic-query-generator/README.md

 With a deployment, update the connection string.

 Password and connection (elasticsearch url) can be found on the deployment console.

+Note that the Elasticsearch client must have permissions for index listing, mapping description, and search queries.

 ### Populating with data